-Unless an exemption applies, each medical device distributed commercially in the U.S. requires either a 510(k) premarket notification submission or a Pre-Market Approval ("PMA") Application to the FDA.
-Medical devices are classified into one of three classes-Class I, Class II, or Class III-depending on the degree of risk, the level of control necessary to assure the safety and effectiveness of each medical device and how much is known about the type of device.
+FDA's Pre-market Clearance and Approval Requirements - Medical Devices three classes-Class I, Class II, or Class III-depending on the degree of risk, the level of control necessary to assure the safety and effectiveness of each medical device and how much is known about the type of device.
 For devices first intended for marketing after May 28, 1976, pre-market review and clearance by the FDA for Class I and II medical devices is accomplished through the 510(k) pre-market notification procedure by finding a device substantially equivalent to a legally marketed Class I or II device, unless the device is exempt.
-The majority of Class I medical devices are exempt from the 510(k) premarket notification requirement.
-Devices deemed by the FDA to pose the greatest risk, such as life-sustaining, life-supporting or implantable devices for which Class II controls are inadequate to assure safety or effectiveness, and novel devices, including devices deemed not substantially equivalent to a previously cleared 510(k) device, are placed in Class III.
+The majority of Class I medical devices are exempt from the 510(k) pre-market notification requirement.
+Devices deemed by the FDA to pose the greatest risk, such as life-sustaining, life-supporting, or implantable devices for which Class II controls are inadequate to assure safety or effectiveness, and novel devices, including devices deemed not substantially equivalent to a previously cleared 510(k) device, are placed in Class III.
 Class III devices generally require an approved PMA prior to marketing.